For those of us who approach things by the Goldilocks Principle (not too little, not too much), spring equinox is practically perfect.

 We’re in this together

-For people in the Northern Hemisphere who have been shivering through a dark winter and even darker times, the spring equinox brings the promise of longer days, increasing warmth, a burst of flowers and more time outdoors (six feet apart please).
+For people in the Northern Hemisphere who have been shivering through a dark winter, it brings the promise of longer days, increasing warmth, a burst of flowers and more time outdoors.

-For people in the Southern Hemisphere, especially in fire-ravaged Australia, it brings the blessed relief of a cooler autumn.
+For people in the Southern Hemisphere, especially in Australia, where they’ve been through a particularly brutal summer, it brings the blessed relief of cooler autumn days.

 Spring equinox has another name